Christophenkoa/gsoc_multi_currency_civi_crm/README.md

 * PHP v7.2+
 * CiviCRM (*FIXME: Version number*)

+## Description
+New extension which allows user to pay membership fees through their local currency.

 ## Specifications
 * Allow to add membership type minimum fees for each currency (Load via API) used by a given organization and save in the db.